Due to Covid-19 students should refer to the module Blackboard pages for assessment details

-5. Confidently describe and communicate discuss his / her own subject area against the broad bioscience background provided (via written and oral approaches in scientific and journalistic styles).
+4. Confidently describe and communicate his / her own subject area against the broad bioscience background provided (via written and oral approaches in scientific and journalistic styles).

-We provide a comprehensive overview of selected major themes and topics in the Biosciences.
-A core series of ten two hour research seminars are delivered by research experts from IBERS to provide students with a thorough insight into globally important problems and issues from the past, present and into future.
+We provide a comprehensive overview of selected major themes and topics in the biosciences.
+Students will be expected to attend all Departmental Research Seminars in Semester 1 providing them with a thorough insight into globally important problems and issues from the past, present and into future.
 Speakers describe and discuss approaches and technologies used to provide solutions to advance their particular area of research.
-The series of seminars aims to provide a broad bioscience research platform beyond the students' individual area of interest.
+These seminars will provide a broad bioscience research platform beyond the students' individual area of interest.

-In tandem with the generic core provision, students are divided according to interest subjects (e.g. Marine and Freshwater; Biodiversity and Conservation; BioEnergy and Sustainability; Food and Health) and engage in specialisation via ten further workshops / seminars.
+In tandem with the generic core provision, students are divided according to interest subjects (e.g. Marine and Freshwater; Biodiversity and Conservation; BioEnergy and Sustainability; Food and Health, Future Agriculture etc.) and engage in specialization via workshops.
 Here they target specialisation, integration within groups and communication to other groups (via discussion, oral presentations, lecture summary writing, construction of a hot topic essay and journalistic writing).